w3c/ortc/draft-raymond-rtcweb-webrtc-js-obj-api-rationale-01.md

 ### Well Defined Behaviors ###

 An API must describe specific API behavior sets to the browser vendors so they have the appropriate guidelines for implementation, including the mapping to on-the-wire to RTC protocols.
-The API presented in the related draft {{WebRTCJSObj}} may be the input to a W3C efforts to define specific and exact expected behavior sets for an object based JavaScript API for an official WebRTC 1.0 release.
+The API presented in the related draft may be the input to a W3C efforts to define specific and exact expected behavior sets for an object based JavaScript API for an official WebRTC 1.0 release.

 ### Data Channel ###